aimeos/aimeos-docs/src/providers/service/index.md

 ## Retrieve complete order

 In the order item itself only some status values, dates and related IDs are stored.
-Most often, you need to get the service data stored in the order because there you can add data related to the payment gateway (e.g. transaction references) and fetch them later if you need them again:
+Most often you need to get the service data stored in the order because there you can add data related to the payment gateway (e.g. transaction references) and fetch them later if you need them again:

 ```php
 $baseItem = $this->getOrderBase( $orderItem->getBaseId() );